aramis-lab/clinicadl/README.md

                         previously trained model.
 ```

-## Tasks performed by clinica dl
+## Tasks performed by `clinicadl`

 There are five kind of tasks that can be performed using the command line:

-* Generate a synthetic dataset useful to run functional tests.
+- *Generate a synthetic dataset.* Useful to run functional tests.

-* T1 MRI preprocessing.
-It processes a dataset of T1 images stored in BIDS
+- *T1 MRI preprocessing.* It processes a dataset of T1 images stored in BIDS
   format and prepares to extract the tensors (see paper for details on the
   preprocessing).
 Output is stored using the
   [CAPS](http://www.clinica.run/doc/CAPS/Introduction/) hierarchy.

-* T1 MRI tensor extraction.
-The `extract` option allows to create files in
+- *T1 MRI tensor extraction.* The `extract` option allows to create files in
   Pytorch format (`.pt`) with different options: the complete MRI, 2D slices
   and/or 3D patches.
 This files are also stored in the CAPS hierarchy.

-* Train neural networks.
-Tensors obtained are used to perform the training of CNN models.
+- *Train neural networks.* Tensors obtained are used to perform the training of CNN models.

-* MRI classification.
-Previously trained models can be used to performe the inference of a particular or a set of MRI.
+- *MRI classification.* Previously trained models can be used to performe the inference of a particular or a set of MRI.

 For detailed instructions and options of each task type  `clinica 'task' -h`.

 ## Some examples

+### Preprocessing
 Typical use for `preprocessing`:

 ```bash